rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Visualizing a linear voting profile in a heatmap format

 Notice that the importance weights of the voters are *negative*, which means that the preference direction of the criteria (in this case the individual voters) is *decreasing*, i.e. goes from lowest (best) rank to highest (worst) rank.
-Notice also, that the compromise *NetFlows* ranking *[a4,a5,a2,a1,a3]*, shown in this heatmap (see :numref:`cyclicVoting`) results in an optimal *ordinal correlation* index of +0.778 with the pairwise majority voting margins (see Adavanced topic on tutorials :ref:`Ordinal Correlation equals Relational Equivalence <OrdinalCorrelation-Tutorial-label>` and :ref:`Ranking-Tutorial-label`).
+Notice also, that the compromise *NetFlows* ranking *[a4,a5,a2,a1,a3]*, shown in this heatmap (see :numref:`cyclicVoting`) results in an optimal *ordinal correlation* index of +0.778 with the pairwise majority voting margins (see the Adavanced topic on  :ref:`Ordinal Correlation equals Relational Equivalence <OrdinalCorrelation-Tutorial-label>` and :ref:`Ranking-Tutorial-label`).
 The number of voters is usually much larger than the number of candidates.
 In that case, it is better to generate a transposed *voters X candidates* view (see :numref:`votingHeatmap` Line 2)

 On generating random linear voting profiles ...........................................